 Prerequisite: COMS - 202.
 This course provides a practical understanding of the ad-making process with emphasis on a strategic approach to copywriting.
 Students learn to create effective communication strategies for specific audiences with the goal of forming or changing opinions and attitudes.
 Offered every Fall.

 This course surveys advertising as communication and examines its place in a free society where corporate rhetoric best serves the community when ethically sound.
 Areas covered: history, the modern marketplace, societal effects, best practices, creativity, communication, ad placement and critical evaluation.

+Prerequisite: completion of 12 units of Professional Development coursework in Communication Studies or ADVT 341.
 Field experience in a setting that relates communication study to the student's professional goals.
-Students may count no more than four (4) credits of Internship credit toward the major.
+Students may count no more than four (4) units of Internship credit toward the major.
 Offered every semester.
-Prerequisite: completion of 12 credits of Professional Development coursework in Communication Studies or ADVT 341.